azizy5203/Learing_React_Tasks_App/README.md

 - Double click on a task to toggle its reminder.

 ## Names page
-you can access names page by clicking the link in the footer, this page was made as a personal training for fetching external real APIs with axios.
-Names was fetched [Json Placeholder](https://jsonplaceholder.typicode.com/) and pictures from [Lorem Picsum](https://picsum.photos/)
+you can access names page by clicking the link in the footer.
+This page was made as a personal training for fetching external real APIs with [Axios](https://www.axios.com/).
+Names was fetched from [Json Placeholder](https://jsonplaceholder.typicode.com/) and pictures from [Lorem Picsum](https://picsum.photos/)